Li Gu (Later Zhou): Later Han

-During Later Zhou
+Later Zhou

-During Guo Wei's reign

 After Guo Wei took the throne, he gave Li Gu, who was then referred to as the deputy minister of census (戶部侍郎, Hubu Shilang) in addition to being the acting director of the financial agencies, the title of Zhongshu Shilang (中書侍郎, deputy head of the legislative bureau) and gave him the designation of Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事), making Li a chancellor, along with Wang Jun and Fan Zhi; Li continued to serve as the acting director of the financial agencies.
 The people and officials of Chen Prefecture, apparently wanting to ingratiate the new chancellor, requested that a temple be built for him even though he was still living; Li declined earnestly, and Guo agreed with him.

 As chancellor, Li was said to be silent, resolute, and full of strategies.
 He spoke convincingly before the emperor on important matters, and was often able to persuade the emperor by using analogies.
 The previous laws (inherited from Later Han) forbid the common people from using cowhide for their own purposes (because the cowhides were needed for military purposes), and the laws were so harsh that violators were put to death.
 Li effectuated a change in the laws such that only a portion, truly needed for military use, would be set aside, while the rest could be used by civilians.
 He also ended the practice of conscripting the people for farm labor far away from home, requiring only that the people submit to duties in their home territory.
 He also rebuilt his grandfather's and father's mansion at Luoyang (which was destroyed in the late-Tang Huang Chao Rebellion) and built houses around the mansion to allow his clansmen who were not serving in government to live and farm on the property.

 In 952, when Guo was battling the rebellion by Liu Zhiyuan's half-brother Murong Yanchao at Yan Prefecture (兗州, in modern Jining, Shandong), he left Li in charge of the capital, as well as serving as the acting mayor of Kaifeng.
 Later in the year (after Guo had destroyed Murong's rebellion), Li suffered injuries to his right arm in a fall, and requested to resign.
 Guo did not allow him to resign, instead ordering him to simply attend to the affairs of state and not having to attend imperial meetings.

 In 953, for reasons lost to history, Wang Jun, who had been Guo's closest associate ever since he joined Guo's rebellion against Liu Chengyou and who had been extremely powerful in Guo's administration, demanded that Guo replace Fan and Li as chancellors with Yan Kan (顏衎) and Chen Guan (陳觀).
 Guo initially attempted to dissuade Wang by telling him that that will happen later, but when Wang insisted, turned against Wang and put him under house arrest.
 Wang died shortly after.